UntitledModGame/UntitledModGame.github.io/blog/2023-09-17_no_versioning.md

 ---
-slug: Versioning
+slug: versioning
 title: Arguments for and against versioning
 tags: [design, umg]
 ---

 # Arguments for and against versioning

 *(This article requires a basic understanding of my vision for Untitled Mod Game.
-If you are unfamiliar, [have a quick skim](UMG_Tech).)*
+If you are unfamiliar, [have a quick skim](umgtech).)*

 In Untitled Mod Game, there is going to be no versioning of mods.<br/>
 This is a very bold call, and it sounds stupid at face value.